 2. Avoiding quota-based or compensatory rewards: However, using a quota system or compensating employees with rewards instead of meaningful recognition or promotions undermines the credibility of the rewards program.

 4. Fairness in recognition: Employees who genuinely deserve recognition should receive it.
-However, it should not be redundant or rewarded in multiple forms for the same achievement, as this can be perceived as unfair.
+However, it should not be redundant or rewarded in multiple forms for the same achievement, as this can be seen as unfair.

 It seems logical that the highest-performing employees would get the maximum recognition and rewards.